dontrolle/vscode-reflow-lines/test/mdtest.md

 mdtest.md
 =========

-This is a markdown file for testing the ReflowMarkdown extension and this first paragraph starts on line 4 and ends on line 7.
-Line 4 should be a paragraph start line, line 7 should be a paragraph end line, and lines 5 and 6 should be neither because they are is in the middle.
+This is a markdown file for testing the ReflowMarkdown extension.
+When ReflowMarkdown is applied it should discover that this first line is the 'start' and then it should discover that this line is a 'middle' line, and that this line is a 'middle' line too, as well as this one.
+This last line it should see as the 'end' line.
+The start, middle, and end lines help it determine where to start and stop reflowing since we only want to reflow one 'paragraph' at a time.

-Sentences can end with either a period, a question mark, or an exclamation mark!
+Identifying sentence endings is part of the logic too.
+Normally a single space separates reflowed words but because some writing styles dictate two spaces after the end of a sentenace we want to follow the user's preference for this.
+Sentenaces can end with a period, a question mark, or an exclamation mark!
 Punctuation marks that appear within a "quotation should also end a sentence."
-If `reflowMarkdown.doubleSpaceBetweenSentences` is `true` then there should be two spaces between each sentence after reflow is applied.
+If `reflowMarkdown.doubleSpaceBetweenSentences` is `true` then there should be two spaces between each sentence after a reflow.

 BlockQuotes
 -----------